Class: Lumberjack::Logger

 Devices may use buffers internally and the log entries are not guaranteed to be written until you call the flush method.
 Sometimes this can result in problems when trying to track down extraordinarily long running sections of code since it is likely that none of the messages logged before the long running code will appear in the log until the entire process finishes.
 You can set the :flush_seconds option on the constructor to force the device to be flushed periodically.
 This will create a new monitoring thread, but its use is highly recommended.

-Each log entry records the log message and severity along with the time it was logged, the program name, process id, and unit of work id.
+Each log entry records the log message and severity along with the time it was logged, the program name, process id, and an optional hash of tags.
 The message will be converted to a string, but otherwise, it is up to the device how these values are recorded.
 Messages are converted to strings using a Formatter associated with the logger.

 Constant Summary